With spring and summer fast approaching, there’s never been a better time to start thinking about this year’s staycation adventures.

 Think about weight

-All roof boxes have a maximum weight that it’s safe for them to carry.
+All roof boxes have a maximum weight that is safe for them to carry.
 These weights tend to be between 50kg to 75kg depending on the size of your box, so you probably won’t need to worry about overloading, but it’s still useful information to bear in mind (particularly as someone will need to do the packing and unpacking!)

 Also, you’ll need to keep the weight limit of the roof of your car and capacity of your roof bars in mind, as these can sometimes be less than the roof box can hold.
 Both of these limits can usually be found in the relevant manuals.

-Check out our blog article on 8 tips for packing your roof box like a pro for more advice on size, weight and packing.
+Check out our blog article on 8 tips for packing your roof box like a pro for more advice on size, weight, and packing.

 Think about bars and compatibility